sonmarcho/sonmarcho.github.io/5-passions.md

 - 清 / <i>qīng</i> / "clear" (ex.: "a clear soup") - 氵is a compact version of 水 / shuǐ / "water" <br>
 </blockquote>

-Interestingly, some radicals, when used as keys, often specifically identify words from a given lexical field.
-A simple example is 犭, the compact version of 犬 / <i>quǎn</i> / "dog", which often identifies animals:
+Interestingly, some characters, when used as semantic components, often specifically identify words from a given lexical field.
+A simple example is 犭, the compact version of犬 / <i>quǎn</i> / "dog", which often identifies animals:

 <blockquote style="font-style: normal">
 - 狼 / <i>liáng</i> / "wolf"<br>